e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week5/thursday.md

 ### What did you work on yesterday?

--Did not work on anything yet
+- Did not work on anything yet

 ### What are your blockers?

--no blockers
+- no blockers

 ### What will you work on today?

--I will work on the index.html file
+- I will work on the index.html file

 ### How close are we to hitting our sprint goals?